cmsc105-f24/cmsc105-f24.github.io/guides/tracing.md

 ## Instructions
-Trace the execution of a program by filling in the a tracing table.
+Trace the execution of a program by filling in a tracing table.

 1. In __Step__, number the step of execution.
 2. In __Memory State__, show the values of all variables currently in memory _after_ the line has executed, e.g., `x: 5`